Three Ways to Get a Breastfed Baby to Take a Bottle

 Prepare a Bottle of Breast Milk

-For breastfed babies that won't take a bottle, it's best to use breast milk.
-However, if there isn't breast milk available, then use a bottle made with formula.
+For breastfeeding babies that won't take a bottle, it's best to use breast milk.
+However, if there isn't breast milk available or the mother's milk supply is limited, then use a bottle made with formula.

 Prepare a bottle that is the same temperature as mother's milk.
-It's important to follow the guidelines for creating a bottle that is free of bacteria for the baby.
+It's important to follow the guidelines for creating a bottle that is free of bacteria and germs so that they aren't inadvertently introduced to the babies mouth.

 - Wash your hands before touching the bottle